-Travel tales from the 19th and 20th century
+Travel tales from the 19th and 20th centuries

 Traveling in the Gallura of the 19th and 20th centuries to enjoy the one of today enriched by an ancient, fascinating and surprising plot